miztiik/api-performance-with-caching/README.md

-# API Best Practices: Highly Performant API Design
+# API Best Practices: Highly Performant API Design - API Caching

 Mystique Unicorn App is a building new application based on microservice architectural pattern.
 The app provides updates on events in real-time.
 At any given time, there will be a number of users querying for the same data (Very much like match data of a sporting event).
 During the event, Mystique corp would like to keep the latency as low as possible and while maintaining the data freshness.
 Once the event is no longer relevant, the query load on the API will be siginificantly less and latency is not a concern.
 As an cloud consultant to Mystique Corp, can you help their dev team to maintain _lower latency_ and _data freshness_ of their app?